Diana: the rebel princess

 Not that Diana was reluctant; she actively sought the prince’s interest.
 Unhappy at home, thanks to her parents’ bitter divorce and her father’s remarriage to the daughter of the romantic novelist Barbara Cartland, she was looking for her path in life.
 Without a qualification to her name (“thick”, she cheerfully called herself), marriage was the obvious option.
 That autumn the press spotted Diana sitting beside Charles as he fished the river Dee.
 Immediately they took up the tale of ‘Shy Di’, the aristocratic English rose, so modestly working as a kindergarten assistant.
 Her uncle Lord Fermoy assured the press she was a virgin; her biographer Andrew Morton would write that she knew she had to “keep myself tidy”.
 There have been few high-profile women in the modern western world who were chosen so exclusively for what was valued in their forebears: virginity, aristocracy and fertility.

 The engagement was announced on 24 February 1981, Charles telling a friend he wanted to do “the right thing for this country”.
 There is also another quote that sums up his position as neatly.
-Of course, the pair were in love, “whatever ‘in love’ means”, he told reporters, while Diana smiled shyly
+Of course, the pair were in love, “whatever ‘in love’ means”, he told reporters, while Diana smiled shyly.

 With hindsight, it feels now as if everyone should have seen trouble ahead.
 But most didn’t, actually.
 On the contrary, the couple – both of whom were later revealed to have had qualms – were pushed into commitment by the united desires not only of their family, but of press and public.
 “Here was a fairy story that everyone wanted to work,” Diana later noted, ruefully.

 The couple were married in St Paul’s Cathedral in London on 29 July 1981 in a show-stopping public ceremony.
-The Queen was only one of those who felt that at a time of unemployment, rioting and IRA violence, it would cheer up the country – just as her own wedding had done, in the aftermath of war.
+Queen Elizabeth II was only one of those who felt that at a time of unemployment, rioting and IRA violence, it would cheer up the country – just as her own wedding had done, in the aftermath of war.
 The guest list was heavy on foreign notables and the bride chose the hymn I Vow to Thee My Country.

 When Prince William was born on 21 June 1982, Diana said later that she had “felt the whole country was in labour with me”.
 Their second son, Prince Harry, followed in September 1984 – but the two parents’ approach to their families would come to dramatise the differences between them.
 There were famous photographs of Diana, warmheartedly flying to hug her sons after a separation, which contrasted with the image of a young Prince Charles, exchanging a solemn handshake with his mother, the Queen, after she returned from a long royal tour.